 nilor 0, it uses the one thread per CPU.
 Default is

 Tells supernova whether to sync to the driver's sample clock, or to the system clock.
-For scsynth this value is ignored.

-false(default) -- Use the sample clock.
+false-- Use the sample clock.
 This helps to support sample-accurate scheduling; however, messaging latency from the SuperCollider language will drift over long periods of time.

 A Boolean indicating whether the server should try to lock its memory into physical RAM.
 Default is